shetumohanto/screw_fault_classification/README.md

 # Screw Fault Classification on an Unbalanced Dataset
-CNN-based classifier model to detect faulty. <br>
+CNN-based classifier model to detect faulty screw. <br>
 Oversampling method has been used to overcome the problem of imbalanced dataset.<br><br>

 Sample input image: <br>